-In order to become a Bar or Bat Mitzvah at Temple Emanuel, a student must complete a minimum of three years of Hebrew instructions, beginning in the third grade.
+In order to become a Bar/Bat/B’nei Mitzvah at Temple Emanuel, a student must complete a minimum of three years of Hebrew instruction, beginning in the third grade.
 Regular attendance in both Sunday and mid-week classes is required.
-Student may also meet this requirement through attendance at a Jewish Day School.
+Students may also meet this requirement through attendance at a Jewish Day School.

-Students transferring to our religious school from other schools will be evaluated in order to ensure appropriate placement and the fulfilling of academic requirements for Bar and Bat Mitzvah.
-Parents of a child with special learning issues should meet with the Director, the Rabbi and the Cantor to plan an individualized Bar or Bat Mitazvah preparation program.
+Students transferring to our religious school from other schools will be evaluated by the clergy in order to ensure appropriate placement and the fulfilling of academic requirements for Bar/Bat/B’nei Mitzvah.
+Parents of a child with special learning issues should meet with the Rabbi and the Cantor to plan a specialized preparation program, or to discuss alternative options to a traditional B’nei Mitzvah.

 We at Temple Emanuel believe that the Bar and Bat Mitzvah ceremony is not the culmination of formal Jewish education, but rather one of the may customs and ceremonies that lead to a complete Jewish upbringing.
 Students are expected to continue their formal studies through confirmation, which occurs at the end of the tenth grade.

-Two years prior to their child’s Bar or Bat Mitzvah, parents are invited to a meeting at which time they will be given a Bar/Bat Mitzvah Handbook and a request form to indicate their child’s intention to become a Bar or Bat Mitzvah student at Temple Emanuel.
-Dates will be given out at this meeting.
+Two years prior to their child’s Bar/Bat/B’nei Mitzvah, parents are invited to an informational meeting, at which time they will be given a Bar/Bat/B’nei Mitzvah Handbook and a request form to indicate their child’s intention to become a Bar/Bat/B’nei Mitzvah student at Temple Emanuel.
+For more information, please contact Cantor Lindsay at firstname.lastname@example.org.

 (Photograph taken by: Anthony Marill)